SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex5-CommandPalette/README.md

    <kbd>
     ![](./images/4.png)
     </kbd>
 3. You can also search a command by typing key words into the search bar.
 For example, we can type "alert", and click the "Show Alerts" command.
-By doing that, the system will take you to the **Alert** application, which will be cover in the next exercise.
+By doing that, the system will take you to the **Alert** application, which will be cover in the future exercise.
    <kbd>
     ![](./images/2.png)
     </kbd>